Skip to content

 Katie Compton (Trek Factory Racing) takes the win at the KMC Cyclo-Cross Festival Day 1.
 Photo by ScottKingsleyPhotography.com.

-The eighth annual KMC Cyclo-cross Festival will move to a venue in 2016 at the Thompson Speedway Motorsports Park in Connecticut.
-One of America's most prestigious cyclo-cross races, the event will be held Sept.
+The eighth annual KMC Cyclo-cross Festival will move to a new venue in 2016 at the Thompson Speedway Motorsports Park in Connecticut.
+One of America’s most prestigious cyclo-cross races, the event will be held Sept.
 30-Oct.
 2.

 The organizers are working together with track management to establish a long-term partnership to draw the world’s best ‘cross racers to New England each fall.